Backblaze/b2-sdk-python/doc/source/api_reference.rst

 Internal API
 ========================

-.. warning:: See :ref:`Internal interface <internal_interface>` chapter to learn when and how to safely use the Internal API
+.. note:: See :ref:`Internal interface <internal_interface>` chapter to learn when and how to safely use the Internal API

 .. todo::
    Private API doc list